Tools for Farmers: Worker Health and Hygiene

 Note: “Workers” includes employees, family members, volunteers or CSA workers who are involved in pre-harvest, harvest and post-harvest activities.

-To assess your farm for worker health and hygiene risks answer the following questions:
+To assess your farm for worker health and hygiene risks answer the following questions with either yes or I need to work on this:

 1. Do you have clean, stocked, and accessible bathroom facilities for workers and visitors?